100 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.
 It focuses on a psychosocial intervention, so it's likely you can continue your medications, but please confirm with the trial coordinators.

-What data supports the effectiveness of the treatment PRISM-SN for young people with cancer?
+What prior data suggests that the PRISM-SN intervention is safe for young people with cancer?

-Is the PRISM-SN intervention safe for young people with cancer?
+What evidence suggests that the PRISM-SN intervention is effective for improving social outcomes in young people with cancer?

 KM